 We make this in large quantities for all our guests and residents here, but you can use this recipe easily at home for 3 servings of golden goodness!

 - 2 tbsp ginger

-- Pinch whole black pepper (smashed with mortal and pistol)
+- Pinch of whole black pepper (ground with mortar and pestle)